spaceapezz/rawJSAjaxRest/README.md

 */

-rawJSAjaxRest is an experiment to teach myself how web frameworks work by writing an web app from scratch that allows asynchronous front-end functionality and database operations based on a RESTful architecture.
+rawJSAjaxRest is an experiment to teach myself how web frameworks work by writing a web app from scratch that allows asynchronous front-end functionality and database operations based on a RESTful architecture.
 It uses the native js xmlHttpRequest object and promises to do asynchronous http requests which,